Phuket 3D Museum

 (or Phuket Trickeye Museum) is a great place to take your kids or your friends for a couple of hours of silly fun, especially on a rainy day.
 If you are not familiar with the concept of Trickeye Museum, also called the 3D museum, it’s a place where you interact with giant paintings for some fun photo sessions.
 A similar attraction has been hugely popular first in Pattaya, then in Chiang Mai and finally in Bangkok.
 The 3D Museum in Phuket Town is not related the those three listed above.

-The building that used to be first the popular Pearl Cinema, then the Fantasia Entertainment club, is quite large and displays now up to 100 different large painting depicting all kinds of scenes visitors have to interact with.
+The building used to be the famous but weird Pearl Cinema and the Fantasia Entertainment club.
+Phuket Trickeye Museum is now a large venue displaying up to 100 different large paintings depicting all kinds of fun scenes visitors have to interact with.

-Overall the quality and execution of Phuket Trickeye Museum paintings might not be as realistic as the one in Bangkok, but on the good side they didn’t do the mistake of varnishing the painting as much, preventing the glossy reflection that spoils the effect in other museums.
-However, visitors are required to remove their shoes not to damage the floor paintings, so be aware that some stairs are quite slippery.
+Overall the quality and execution of Phuket Trickeye Museum paintings are not as realistic as the one in Bangkok.
+On the right side, they didn’t make the mistake of varnishing the scenes so much, preventing the glossy reflection that usually spoils the effect.
+Visitors are required to remove their shoes not to damage the floor paintings.
+Be aware that some stairs are therefore quite slippery.

 Phuket Trickeye Museum Photos

 Address: 130/1 Phang Nga Road, Soi Phang Nga 1, Talad Yai, Phuket 83000

 Price: 500 Baht for adults, 250 Baht for children

 The price is a bit high, but it is great on a rainy day, especially if you have kids!